jareddishman/dsc-capstone-q2/docs/index.md

 Additionally, our findings relied on the accuracy of the employed model.
 Currently, we utilize a 99\% confidence metric to determine whether a sequence is classified as an AMP.
 Although the results thus far do not indicate a need for adjustment, it is important to acknowledge that even a slight modification, such as using a 95\% confidence interval, could lead to substantial changes in the outcome.

 <h3> Future Research </h3>
-Future research aims to establish taxonomic relationships to identify the most preva- lent AMPs across species.
+Future research aims to establish taxonomic relationships to identify the most prevalent AMPs across species.
 This work will enhance our understanding of common AMPs within taxonomic clusters and clarify how organisms adapt to their environments.

 Identifying AMP clusters in various species, we seek insights into their function and evolutionary importance.
 This study will reveal how species and taxonomies control their microbial populations, highlighting AMPs’ key role in microbial adaptation

 <h1> References </h1>